bwmcclai/Poseidon_UI/README.md

 ![Flow](http://i.imgur.com/wqQkKw0m.png?raw=true "Flow")

+#### Updating Code from the UI
+You can now check for updates and install them from the 'Configuration' section in the UI!
+No SSH is needed.

-#### Updating Code
+#### Updating Code Manually
 If you have already run the initial setup and are just looking to get the latest code, follow the instructions below.

-Eventually, updates will be done from the UI, but it is manual for now.
+Check the status of the repository vs what you currently have.
 `cd Poseidon_UI`
-`git pull`
+`git status`

 ###### Execute Update Script
-From within the Poseidon_UI directory...
+This is do a git pull and install the updates.
+`cd Poseidon_UI/scripts`
 `bash update.sh`

 Node-Red will now restart and your UI and flows will be updated!